KM HF - 34,5 kg

 - They have exceptionally high magnetic induction on the surface of the magnet,

-- Significant importance in advanced technologically fields – find application in hard drives, electric drive mechanisms, medical apparatus and other modern machines.
+- Significant importance in modern technologies – find application in HDD drives, electric drive mechanisms, medical apparatus and very highly developed apparatuses.

 Disadvantages of neodymium magnets: